 - Scott Studenmund Award (2015–2016)

 Grant is a regular contributor to various legal publications on a range of issues and frequently speaks on topics ranging from the legal issues covered in his articles to leadership and professional development.
-His legal scholarship has been cited in leading law reviews and by the Alabama Supreme Court.
+His legal scholarship has been cited by the Alabama Supreme Court, Texas Law Review, American University Law Review, Journal of Law and Health, Rutgers Computer and Technology Law Journal, SMU Science and Technology Law Review, and other leading legal resources.

 Recent and upcoming publications include: